-Hi there!
-I'm Yvonne Matthews, holistic nutritionist and herbalist.
+Hi!
+I'm Yvonne Matthews, holistic nutritionist, herbalist and wellness advisor.
 I believe that what we consume is a reflection of how we live our life.
 It directly affects our mind, body and soul.
 My desire is to share this knowledge in a simple and fun way so you can feel your best and enjoy life!

 My journey to health and wellness started before I even knew it.
 I grew up with a very nurturing mom who was a high school health teacher, sports medicine expert, long distance running & tennis coach.
 We lived in the desert mountains above the Coachella Valley, in Southern California.
 As a young child, I remember going on long hikes with my mom and our dogs and learning about different plants and herbs that were native to our local desert.
 We would gather a few and take them home and drink some as tea and add others to the food we ate.
 It was a wonderful way to grow up and at the time I didn’t even realize it!